Steak and Zucchini Stir Fry

-- Slice that sirloin thin.
+- Slice that sirloin thin with a sharp knife.
 Small pieces for the win here!

 - When slicing, cut against the grain.
 Lay your steak down and look for the lines that run through it.
 Those lines are muscle fibers.
 Cut your steak across those lines instead of along those lines.
 This breaks up that fiber so the finished steak is easier to chew!

 - Don’t overcrowd the skillet.
 I say this all the time for any one pot meal and for sheet pan meals too!
 If you want to achieve color on your food (that gorgeous browning we always love) your ingredients need to have room to spread out and touch the bottom of the pan.
 If it’s all piled on top of each other, whatever is on top is basically going to just steam.
 Do you want steamed steak?
 Umm no. Hard pass.